 Here are some examples of helicopter parenting in different stages of a child’s life.

-Falling and getting scratches are a normal part of toddlerhood as the child learns to walk, but a helicopter parent hovers over their toddlers to avoid any minor accident.
+Falling and getting scratches are a normal part of toddlerhood as the kid learns to walk, but a helicopter parent hovers over their toddlers to avoid any minor accident.
 A mildly scraped knee can stress out the parent intensely.

 A helicopter parent selects their children’s friends and activities for them.
 Their kids’ preferences are usually not taken into account because they believe they know what’s the best for their children.